jimandreas/AndroidOpenGLESLessons/README.md

 The copy of the Gihub repo imported into Android Studio just fine.
 I added my favorite .gitnore files and then compiled it.
 It was a completely clean build without changing a single line of code at the initial Git checkin tag.
 Since the initial build - I have taken screenshots and built a README.md file.

-Now the reading and understanding and practice begins :sweat_smile:  - jim a
+### Changes 09-2019:

+Converted the implementations in Lessons 1 through 8 to Kotlin.
+The LiveWallpaper implementation remains coded in Java.
+A Kotlin conversion of these folders is left as an exercise for the developer.
+Let me know if you want to pull them into this repo via a pull request.

 ### Current Studio level (9 October 2019):